VBernasconi/digital_musicology/milestone2.md

 For reasons of data density and to be limited to the historical period covered by the research, only the rankings published between 8 August 1958 and 31 December 1995 have been kept in the corpus.
 The period extends after the end of the Cold War in order to see if changes in political situation may have influenced the music creation.

 #### Genre selection
-Because of the important variety of genres that appeared throughout the studied period from 1955 to 1990, we decided to group them under the following more general categories:
+Because of the important variety of genres that appeared throughout the studied period from 1955 to 1990 (see description of the corpus below), we decided to group them under the following more general categories:
 * **Pop**: [New wave pop, Brill building pop, Bubblegum pop, adult standards, ....]
 * **Rock**: [soft rock, album rock, folk rock, classic rock, rock and roll]
 * **Country**: [country rock, country, country gospel]